trunghoangminh/javalearning/README.md

-# javalearning
+# Java learning
-This project help learning about java core and java enterprise
+This project me help learning about java core and enterprise